AyendiSimeon1/AyendiSimeon1/README.md

 Hello there!
-I'm Simeon Ayendi, A passionate backend engineer based in Nigeria.
+I'm Simeon Ayendi, A passionate backend engineer.
 My journey in the world of sofware engineering has been a thrilling adventure, and I'm excited to share my projects and contributions with you.

 **🔭 Current Focus**
-I'm currently working on a logistics management system powered by AI @OvertenNG
+I'm currently working on improving myself as a backend developer to be able solve real life challenges with my skills.

 **🌱 Learning & Exploring**
-I believe in continuous learning, and I'm  exploring python, django, nodejs and machine learning.
+I believe in continuous learning, and I'm  exploring python, django, nodejs, express and flask.
 My GitHub repositories serve as a reflection of my growth and commitment to staying at the forefront of innovation.

 Feel free to explore these projects, contribute, and let me know your thoughts!

-📫 Let's Connect
-I'm always open to interesting conversations and collaborations.
-Feel free to reach out to me.

 🤝 Open for Collaboration
 If you share a passion for python, machine learning nodejs, let's collaborate!
 I'm open to new ideas and projects, so don't hesitate to drop me a message.